ceriniee/old/README.md

-Prediction of Side Effects Due to Polypharmacy Using Machine Learning If the user inputs the names of two drugs, the program predicts possible side effects that these drugs can bring. blabalabal
+This project utilizes machine learning in order to predict the side effects of polypharmacy.
+If the user inputs the names of two drugs, the program predicts possible side effects that these drugs can bring.